Skip to content

 What Tunnels Do

 Pynchy exposes an HTTP server (default port 8484) for the TUI client, deploy webhooks, and SSE event streaming.
-If you're running Pynchy on a headless server, you need a way to reach that port from other machines.
+On a headless server, you need a way to reach that port from other machines.

 The tunnel subsystem detects whether a tunnel is available — it doesn't create or manage tunnels itself.
-At startup, Pynchy checks all registered tunnel providers and warns you if none are connected.
+At startup, Pynchy checks every registered tunnel provider and warns if none are connected.

 This is purely informational.
 If no tunnel is detected, Pynchy continues running normally.
 You might still have connectivity through other means (direct network access, port forwarding, etc.).